Explicit Formulas for the Alexander Polynomial of Pretzel Knots: Proof of Theorem

 \section{Proof of Theorem~\ref{thm: main formula}}

-Recall that the \emph{symmetrized Alexander polynomial} of a link \( L \) is a well-defined normalization of the Alexander polynomial, given as a Laurent polynomial in \( t^{1/2} \) and characterized by the following two properties: (1) \(\Delta_L(t) = \Delta_L(t^{-1})\), and (2) if \( L \) is a knot, then \(\Delta_L(1) = 1\).
+Recall that the \emph{symmetrized Alexander polynomial} of a link \( L \) is a well-defined normalization of the Alexander polynomial\footnote{This symmetric normalization is due to Conway~\cite{Conway1970}.
+Accordingly, the invariant is also referred to as the \emph{Alexander--Conway polynomial}.}, given as a Laurent polynomial in \( t^{1/2} \) and characterized by the following two properties: (1) \(\Delta_L(t) = \Delta_L(t^{-1})\), and (2) if \( L \) is a knot, then \(\Delta_L(1) = 1\).
 The symmetrized Alexander polynomial satisfies the skein relation:

 where links \(L_+\), \(L_-\), and \(L_0\) differ by the local operation shown in Fig.~\ref{fig: skein relation}.

 To apply the skein relation, we also need explicit formulas for a special case of two-component pretzel links.
 The following lemma will be proved simultaneously with Theorem~\ref{thm: main formula}.